Study sustainability globally

 The Walton Global Sustainability Studies Scholarship, founded by Rob and Melani Walton via a grant from the Rob and Melani Walton Foundation, provides, on a competitive basis, scholarship awards of $1000 to a limited number of qualified students enrolled in School of Sustainability summer study abroad courses and $500 to a limited number of students enrolled in summer study abroad courses cross-listed with a SOS pre-fix.
 To learn more about the scholarship visit: Walton Global Sustainability Studies Scholarship

 The ASU Study Abroad Office (SAO) administers programs in over 55 countries, totaling more than 250 different programs.
 Students can study abroad during the summer term, fall semester, spring semester or full academic year.
-Sustainability study abroad programs offered through the ASU Study Abroad Office in conjunction with the Global Sustainability Studies Program can be found below.
+Sustainability study abroad programs offered through the ASU Study Abroad Office in conjunction with the Global Sustainability Studies Program can be found above.

 U.S. Passport Acceptance Office at ASU is designated as an official passport application acceptance facility.
 It provides services to the ASU community of students and employees, and to the greater Phoenix area.
 The U.S. Passport Acceptance Office will accept your completed passport application and forward it to the U.S. Department of State, Passport Services section, for an issuance determination.

 If you have specific questions about our study abroad programs please contact: